milladno/git_test_folder/README.md

 # a Git test folder
-## a folder for testing Git and Github functionality
+## a folder for learning and testing Git and Github functionality
+### this is also a exercise repository to practise git commands